faelmori/grequest/README.md

-Simple and lightweight golang library for http requests. based on powerful net/http
+Simple and lightweight golang package for http requests. based on powerful net/http

 Grequest is inspired by the Request library for Python and Guzzle in PHP, the goal is to make a simple and convenient library for making http requests in go